top of page

 Can we refuse discharge from hospital?

-According to court cases in 2004 and 2015, hospital patients are unable to refuse hospital discharge.
+According to court cases in 2004 and 2015, hospital patients are unable to refuse hospital discharge, but we do have the right to challenge an unsafe discharge.

 A good hospital will not discharge someone until everything is in place.
 You have the option to refuse to take someone home if support is not provided quoting an ‘unsafe discharge’.
 There should be a delayed discharge team who are dedicated to making a smooth discharge.